arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 Notice that line 7 contains a call to the method `TemperatureConversion.celcToFahren`.
 On this line, we are faced with a choice.
 If we hit the **Step Into**, we will step into the `celcToFahren` function, where we can go through it line by line.
 If we hit **Step Over** we will fully execute this call to `celcToFahren` without walking through it, and continue executing until reaching the next line in `Client.java`, which is line 9 in the image above.

+To clarify, in either case the `celcToFahren` method call will happen, but we will not go through it line-by-line if we step over it.

 Hit **Step Into**.
 You should end up here:

 ![Debugger Step Into 2](./figures/debuggerStepInto2.png)

-Note that the `tempInCelc` variable now in the variables pane is **not** the same one that we could see back in the `Client`.
-This is a new variable, an **argument** for the `celcToFahren` method, which has been given the value of the variable that was passed into the method in the `Client`.
+Note that the `tempInCelc` variable now visible in the variables pane is **not** the same one that we could see back in the client.
+This is a new variable, an **argument** for the `celcToFahren` method, which has been given a copy of the value of the variable that was passed into `celcToFahren` in the client.

-If you hit the **Drop Frame** button, you can step back into the `Client`, just before the `celcToFahren` was called.
+If you hit the **Drop Frame** button, you can step back into the client, just before `celcToFahren` was called.
 This is useful if you want to start the `celcToFahren` execution over to step through it again.

-If you hit **Step Over**, **Step Into**, or **Step Out**, the result will be to finish the execution of the `celcToFahren` function (because we are already on its last line) and return to the `Client`, where execution will resume on the line after the method call.
+If you hit **Step Over**, **Step Into**, or **Step Out**, the result will be to finish the execution of the `celcToFahren` function (because we are already on its last line) and return to the client, where execution will resume on the line after the method call.
 Hit one these three buttons, and you should end up here:

 ![Debugger Step Out](./figures/debuggerStepOut.png)